MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 :::

-In Windows you must use `npm run start:windows` instead of `npm run start`.
+In Windows you must use `node --run start:windows` instead of `node --run start`.